Why invertising is now advertising for challengers

-Internal communications are having a new found significance for the next generation of challengers.
+Internal communications are having a new found significance for a new generation of challengers.

 Customs and rituals

 At 4pm every day at Vinaya House, the company hold a meditation session on the top floor of their converted warehouse office in Shoreditch.
 It’s a chance for the entire 36 person team to disconnect from the screen and the daily grind.
 “It doesn’t work if only a few of us decide to go offline" says co-founder and CEO Kate Unsworth, "it only works if we all agree to change the etiquette”.

 Vinaya, the wearable tech company, are taking a stand against the intrusive and distracting nature of screen based technology.
 Their launch product, Altrius, is a piece of smart-enabled jewelry that notifies the wearer of only the messages deemed by the user to be important, via customizable filters.
 “It keeps people connected, but filters all the noise”, says co-founder and CEO Kate Unsworth, “our mission is really to help people find that digital balance in their lives”.

 As Adam Morgan wrote about challengers in Eating The Big Fish II, 'Everything has to flow out of the identity: image, behaviour, product innovation - and not least, the internal culture.'

 Vinaya's daily meditation session, named ‘Vinaya Silence’ is just one of a number of internal rituals and customs Kate has instilled in the company to reinforce the brand's mission of finding digital balance.

 Vinaya also use their beautiful office space to host talks and debates on themes related to digital imbalance, such as data privacy and artificial intelligence, as well as to conduct social and scientific research into human behavior, such as explorations into how the brain responds to each of the senses.